 The majority of children with SEN or disabilities will have their needs met through SEN support.
 However, some children's needs may require them to have an Education, Health and Care Plan (EHCP).
 EHCPs are for those children with special educational needs who require support beyond that which a school can provide at SEN support.
 An EHCP is a legal document, written by the Local Authority, that describes a child's special educational needs and the help they will get to meet them.
 This also includes health and social care needs.
 Children with an EHCP will have an individual learning plan.
 The targets within the learning plan will outline the smaller steps the child is working on towards achieving the outcomes outlined in the EHCP.
 Children with SEN and their families will be actively involved in the creation and review of learning plans, by sharing their wishes, feelings and opinions.
-Children with SEN and their families will also be actively involved in the annual review of the EHCP, by sharing their opinions on the provision and outcomes outlined
+Children with SEN and their families will also be actively involved in the annual review of the EHCP, by sharing their opinions on the provision and outcomes outlined.

-What is our SEN profile for 2021 - 2022?
+What is our SEN profile for 2024 - 2025?

-In the academic year 2021-2022, 14% (National 12.2%) of children identified as having SEND.
+In the academic year 2024-2025, 15% (National 13.6%) of children identified as having SEND.

-- 47% have medical needs (6% of school) - 53% have additional needs related to Cognition and Learning (9% of school) - 13% have Educational Health Care Plans (2% of school).
+- 29% have medical needs (4.5% of school) - 76% have additional needs related to Cognition and Learning (12% of school) - 18% have Educational Health Care Plans (3% of school).

-Some of our children have needs in more than one group (e.g. a child with dyslexia may need support with communication and interaction as well as those related to cognition and learning), percentages show the primary need.
+Some of our children have needs in more than one group (e.g. a child with dyslexia may need support with communication and interaction as well as those related to cognition and learning).